Dr. K. G. TeBeest

 - Play around with the code to approximate integrals of other functions on different intervals.

 - In class I derived the formula for the trapezoidal rule.
+In a previous assignment, you were supposed to derive the formula for Simpson's1/3 rule.
 Now you will derive the composite formula for Simpson's3/8 rule:

 - Integrate the polynomial on Section 1: [x0, x3] and simplify the result.